-Our sarasa bangles are available in a range of distinctive patterns and in two widths, narrow and wide.
-Each bangle is unique because the pattern used is larger than the bangle.
+Our Edo sarasa silk and acrylic bangles are available in a range of distinctive patterns and in two widths, narrow and wide.
+Each bangle is unique because the pattern used is much larger than the bangle.
 A solid colored, silk drawstring bag is included with each bangle.

 Questions?
 Out of stock?
 Email us.

 I recently purchased the Sarasa bangle and am thrilled with my purchase.
 The unique bangle is is a beautiful combination of colors and I have received many compliments on it.
 I was intrigued with the accompany informational card and happily surprised to find the bracelet enclosed in a gorgeous drawstring bag.
 Just opening the package was a delightful experience.
 I will be ordering again and highly recommend purchasing from this company.
 Thank you, too, for the quick delivery.
 It arrived a day earlier than expected, and I have been enjoying wearing it since it arrived.
 It is truly unusual and lovely.